When is the Best Time to Sell Your Shares

 Setting tight stop losses on blue-chip shares is another reason why many traders fail as they end up selling their shares too early for fear of losing.
 Once you enter a trade, you need to let the stock settle into a trend but if you set a stop loss of around 5 per cent, for example, not only is there very little room for the stock to move but you will decrease your profitability.
 Therefore, the minimum you should set your stop loss to know when to sell your blue chip shares is 10 to 15 per cent below your buy price, although this will depend on the volatility of the stock.

-That said, regardless of the market you are trading, I cannot stress enough that the most important aspect to your success in the share market is to prove to yourself that your trading plan works by back testing it.
+That said, regardless of the market you are trading, I cannot stress enough that the most important aspect of your success in the share market is to prove to yourself that your trading plan works by back-testing it.
 If there are any deficiencies in your trading plan, it will dramatically increase your probability of losing.

 As traders, you also need to be aware of your win/loss ratio (how many times you win compared to how many times you lose) and your profit/loss ratio (how much you win compared to how much you lose) as this tells you how profitable you are.
 Once you understand these figures, you can work on improving them so that you can become more profitable.

 I outline in my latest book, Accelerate Your Wealth – It’s Your Money, Your Choice, not only how to set various stop losses but also how to determine your overall profitability.

-So, let me say, if you decide to heed the practicality of the information in this article, you will become a very profitable trader.
+So, let me say, that if you decide to heed the practicality of the information in this article, you will become a very profitable trader.
 If, however, you decide to enter a trade without knowing when is the best time to sell your shares, you are gambling.
-And unfortunately gamblers always lose.
+And unfortunately, gamblers always lose.
 Consistently successful traders, on the other hand, are risk managers who understand that gaining a solid education in trading the stock market will pay them back tenfold.

 Others who read this also enjoyed reading: